Jellal-17/Steel-Defect-Detection/README.md

 - **Real-Time Inference**: Process images in real-time and save predicted masks.
 - **Metrics**: Evaluate model performance using Dice coefficient and IoU.

+--Note: It is still under work.
+I'm making this a side project but as I have limited time, I do not work on this often.
 ## Installation
 1. Clone the repository:
    ```bash